 Inspired to visit Duluth?
 We went in the summer and it was nice and cool.
 It was July and we were comfortable in jeans and t-shirts with a jacket in the morning and evening.

 I would also highly recommend the Fairfield Inn and Suites Duluth Waterfront.
-The staff were incredibly friendly, the rooms were fantastic and we had a very cool view of the Aerial bridge at night.
-It’s well lit at night, so it was fun to see from our window.
-Ask for a high room facing the bridge!
+The staff were incredibly friendly, the rooms were fantastic and we had a very cool view of the Aerial bridge.
+The view is lit up beautifully at night.
+Be sure to ask for a high room facing the bridge!